 Corfu is an intriguing island on the west side of Greece.
 Sharing a climate with the Italians, but a culture with the Greeks, holidays to Corfu have a unique atmosphere that combines humid green landscapes, luscious forests and golden beaches with backgammon, ouzo and a slow-paced lifestyle.

 The island of Corfu is one of the most loved in Greece, possibly because it really is one of a kind.
 Situated so close to Italy that it shares a climate with them, many Greeks joke that it isn't really a Hellenic island at all.
 However, the culture is true to its homeland with the same laid-back attitude, strong sense of hospitality and incredible culinary traditions.

 Historical Corfu has quite a story behind it.
 Once occupied by the Venetians, the fortified capital city withstood three Ottoman Empire sieges, and throughout the island the pride in their regional heritage is clear.
-If you're considering cheap All Inclusive holidays to Greece with a view to visiting Corfu, you'll see all sorts of beautiful chapels, castles and ruins on your way between beaches and pools, cities and villages.
+If you're considering cheap holidays to Greece consider going to Corfu All Inclusive.
+You'll see all sorts of beautiful chapels, castles and ruins on your way between beaches and pools, cities and villages.